kenta-shimizu/secs-simulator/README.md

 ## Auto Reply

-retur reply automatically if Reply-SxFy is only one and y is even number and wbit is false.
+return reply automatically if Reply-SxFy is only one and y is even number and wbit is false.

 ## Special SML